 Heat Dissipation and Thermal Protection

-Projects that require a high supply voltage, or have a lot of heat being produced from over voltage settings, will have over-temperature problems.
+Projects that require a high supply voltage, or have a lot of heat being produced from over voltage settings, will have temperature problems.
 This can be mitigated somewhat by understanding how channels are grouped and how the heat is distributed around the controller.
 On the 1032 channels are split into four groups: (0-7,24-31), (8-23), (32-39, 56-63) and (40-55); each controlled by their own individual IC.
 Evenly distributing the LEDs that may produce a lot of heat across these groups will balance the load on the ICs and reduce the risk of thermal overload.
 When thermal overload occurs, the integrated circuit (IC) controlling the involved LEDs will disable the output of all the channels it controls.
-For example, if an over-temperature occurs due to channel 12, all of the channels 8 through 23 will be disabled by the IC until the temperature back within the operating range.
+For example, if thermal overload occurs due to channel 12, all of the channels 8 through 23 will be disabled by the IC until the temperature back within the operating range.
 Thermal protection is activated when the die of the IC reaches approximately 160 degrees Celsius.
-Once the over-temperature fault has been corrected (ie, the IC has cooled down), the output channels will be re-enabled with the same settings as before the thermal shutdown.
-An error message will be produced during an over-temperature.
+Once the thermal overload has been corrected (i.e. the IC has cooled down), the output channels will be re-enabled with the same settings as before the thermal shutdown.
+An error message will be produced during thermal overload.

 For more information, take a look at the LED Primer.